The Golden Thread of Soul

 Alongside its unwavering love, the soul brings a great gift: the exquisitely unique inner purpose that lies within each one of us.
 As is the way in fairytales and myths, we so often need to become lost before we are found.
 Yet the soul knows the way through and is waiting for us to catch up with it.

 I see us each holding a lit up soul-thread, luminous in the surrounding darkness.
 We walk, accompanied by the light and dark, by insight and mystery, knowing and not-knowing.
-As we take each step, we contribute to the morphic field of soul’s beauty and possibility.
-Here and now, step by step, we attune to our own unfolding edge, as we walk in the inspiration of the light, or the wild and fertile not-knowing of the darkness.
+As we take each step, we contribute to the morphic field of soul’s beauty and possibility, entangled in the beauty and possibility of all life.
+Here and now, step by step, we attune to our own unfolding edge, as we walk in the inspiration of the light and in the wild and fertile not-knowing of the darkness.
 We do not let go, but follow, follow, the golden thread of soul.

 Anahata Giri June 2022